|The Frankfurt-Tipp rating:|

 |Running time:||Approx. 103 min.|

-On the other hand, the film can of course also be judged as follows: in their first joint directorial work, Haußmann and Regener staged an uninhibitedly silly fun film which, with dry puns, all sorts of absurdities and a somewhat trashy touch of staging, actually permits only two reactions: either you roll on the floor, drowned in tears, or you leave the cinema angrily.
-There's actually nothing in between.
+On the other hand, of course, the flick can be judged this way: in their first directorial effort together, Haußmann and Regener have staged an unrestrainedly silly fun movie that, with dry wordplay, all sorts of absurdities, and a somewhat trashy production, really only allows for two reactions: either you roll on the floor in tears of laughter, or you leave the cinema annoyed.
+In between there's nothing really.
 To find the movie just quite nice and quite amusing is actually impossible.
-Either he meets with his very special kind right in the humor center, or completely beside it.
+Either he hits the humor center with his very special way, or completely misses.

-Who grew up with the comedies of Zucker/Abrahams/Zucker ("Die unglaubliche Reise in einem verrückten Flugzeug", "Die nackte Kanone") will feel some influences here as well as from the movies Helge Schneider gave his fans.
-And here and there even a little Loriot flashes during the dialogues in the best moments.
-The best thing about this crude mix is that it's obvious to the actors that they didn't make this movie for money, but just for fun.
-This is not about possible film prizes or highly intellectual art.
-No, this film was simply made for the pleasure of all involved.
-And of course this also carries over to the viewer.
-In a jumble of emotion dramas and clumsy fecal comedies, it's simply refreshing to be allowed to laugh about such a complete nonsense again (in the best sense of the word, of course).
+Who grew up with the comedies of Zucker/Abrahams/Zucker (The Incredible Journey in a Crazy Airplane, The Naked Gun), will feel some influences here, as well as from the films that Helge Schneider has given his fans.
+And here and there, especially in the dialogues, a little Loriot even flashes up in the best moments.
+The best thing about this crude mixture is that it's obvious to the actors that they didn't make this film for the money, but simply for the fun of it.
+This isn't about possible movie awards or highbrow art.
+No, this film was simply made for the enjoyment of all involved.
+And that, of course, transfers to the viewer as well.
+In a jumble of concern dramas and clumsy fecal comedies, it is simply refreshing to be allowed to laugh at such an outright nonsense (in the best sense of the word, of course).

-Who likes completely absurd, but mostly wonderfully dry humor, who can also enjoy happy trash and not always perfectly staged glossy products and who wants to know what happens if really once shark alarm should be declared, this first - and hopefully not last - alarm film can be warmly recommended.
-Absolutely worth seeing!
+Who likes completely absurd, but mostly wonderfully dry humor, who can have fun with happy trash and doesn't always like perfectly staged glossy products and who wants to know what happens if a shark alarm should really be declared, this first - and hopefully not last - alarm film can be warmly recommended.
+Absolutely worth seeing

 An article by Frankfurt-Tipp